 Does caffeine treat brain fog?

-Caffeine can make you more alert for a short period.
-However, too much caffeine can increase anxiety and disrupt sleep.
+Caffeine can improve alertness for a short period.
+However, too much caffeine can increase anxiety and disrupt sleep, which may worsen brain fog symptoms over time.

 Are nootropics safe to use?

-Most natural nootropics, such as omega-3s, B vitamins, and L-theanine, are safe to use when used responsibly.
-Always consult with a medical provider before beginning any supplement program.
+Most natural nootropics such as omega-3s, B vitamins, and L-theanine are safe when used responsibly.
+Always consult with a healthcare provider before beginning any supplement program, especially if you have an existing medical condition or take medications.

 Is brain fog a symptom of something serious?

 It can be.
-Ongoing brain fog can signal underlying conditions like thyroid issues, autoimmune disease, or neurological conditions.
-Don't ignore chronic symptoms.
+Ongoing brain fog can signal underlying conditions like thyroid issues, autoimmune disease, fibromyalgia, ADHD, or neurological conditions.
+Do not ignore chronic symptoms and seek a proper diagnosis from a doctor.

 How long does it take to get rid of brain fog?